Strength Training for Golf: What’s The Point?

 Here’s a chart that shows the approximate repetitions possible in a set before failure.
 This is a rough guide and will vary a lot for different people and different exercises.
 To be optimally training strength we need to be using weights / resistances that are above 80% of our 1RM.

 Chart from “The Essentials Of Strength Training & Conditioning”

-Heavy strength training is an important inclusion in the physical training plan of golfers who want to increase club head speed for a few key reasons.
+Heavy strength training for golf is an important inclusion in the physical training plan of golfers who want to increase club head speed for a few key reasons.

 Heavy strength training is the best tool we have for improving Motor Unit Recruitment.
 When using heavy loads relative to our strength level, we are forced to push as hard as possible and recruit as many of our muscle fibers as possible, otherwise we cannot execute the rep successfully.

 This is one of the main ways people get stronger without any increase in muscle size.
 They get better at recruiting fast twitch fibers they already have, but never learned to use.

 Key note: The intent to perform each rep with as much force as possible opposed to just using as much force as necessary to complete the rep in the “lifting phase” is essential for training progress.
 You may actually be moving slowly because the weight is heavy relative to your strength level, but the intent to move the bar / implement as quickly as possible is key.
 “Drive the bar through the ceiling” is a good cue for most people to think of when performing a rep on the bench press or squat for example.

 Power in the golf swing is the ability to apply high amounts of force in a small time frame.
 Think of force as strength.
 The golf swing takes approximately 1 second.
 The back swing takes 0.75 seconds and the downswing takes 0.25 seconds (varies from player to player, but this is close enough for the purpose of evaluating how to train).